shantnuu/My_website/_pages/home.md

 I also studied probabilistic graphical models (PGMs) and Markov Chain Monte Carlo (MCMC) sampling for complex structures such as graph colorings and path sampling on planar graphs.  -->

 I am looking for Research Associate/Pre-Doctoral roles in Machine Learning.
 Link to my [CV]({{ site.url }}{{ site.baseurl }}/assets/cv/cv.pdf).
-I plan to apply for PhD in Fall 2025 cycle.

 <h3 class="heading"> Interests </h3>
 My interests broadly lie at the intersection of Machine Learning, Applied Probability and Causal Inference.